-Down on Pancove beach, where seagulls taunt the tourists brought on by the warm summer months, sat three particular birds.
-These were different birds than those that crowded the blue green sky above.
-Their wings were translucent, their feathers an elegant ivory, and their eyes, dark.
-Standing still, they could have been porcelain figurines.
+Down on Pancove beach, where the seagulls taunt the tourists brought on by the warm summer months, sat three particular birds.
+These were different birds than those that crowded the blue–green sky above.
+Their ivory wings were translucent, and their eyes darker than the darkest night.
+Sitting still on a flat rock, they almost were porcelain figurines, out of place, and at the mercy of Pancove’s sandy shores.

 One bird in particular, the one with the darkest eyes, watched the other two with clear vexation.
 As much as a bird could be vexed.

 “Do you think there are clouds on the moon?
-Why do you suppose we can’t see them?” one of the two birds in her line of sight asked the other.
+Why do you suppose we can’t see them?” one of the two birds asked the other.

 “That’s a good question.”

-The bird with the dark eyes did not agree, but waited for the other bird’s response.
+The bird with the dark eyes couldn’t agree, but waited for the other bird’s response.

-The answer appeared to satisfy the other bird, who then returned its gaze to the horizon.
+The answer appeared to satisfy the other bird, who then returned its gaze towards the horizon.

 She began to hum.
 With time, the hum turned into a song.
 Her silky voice pierced the billowing wind like a needle through a carefully woven blanket.